innomadic/innomadic.github.io/_talks/2019-04-16-technology-as-scouting.md

 collection: talks
 type: "Talk"
 permalink: /talks/2019-04-16-technology-as-scouting
-venue: "Testing Institute of America 2014 Annual Conference"
+venue: ""
 date: 2019-04-16
-location: ""
+location: "East Africa"
 ---

 One of the most famous rules of boy scouts is: